 At the second meeting, discuss the employee’s ideas, make any revisions required and finalise the plan.
 Be certain that a timeline is associated with each step of the plan.

 Asking them can they think of ways to improve this which might save time, money or be better systems to get to the end goal faster.
-Keep communication and looking to develop your training strategy.
+Keep communicating and looking to develop your training strategy.
 Technology evolves so fast so what might be best practice this month could be out of date the following and listening to your team and improving the SOP’s is vital.

 It’s important to be aware of, and use, your surrounding talent.
 It’s good for employees, too, because blocking the skills and ideas of employees can lead to the loss of the best talent.
 When employees see a manager is listening, they feel empowered and vested in the manager’s decisions.